anabramos/getnailedwithdany/README.md

 - Python code passed [Pep8 validation](http://pep8online.com/) with one exception: In settings.py file, the STATICFILES_STORAGE variable reads as too long.
 However, breaking this line with different methods was interfering with the builds of the deployed website on heroku.
 After trying different ways to make the line smaller and not achieving the expected result, I have returned it to be in full so that the website would be deployed correctly.

-- Acessibility Report generated by [Lighthouse](https://developers.google.com/web/tools/lighthouse) performs at 88% - 95% through the website.
+- Accessibility Report generated by [Lighthouse](https://developers.google.com/web/tools/lighthouse) performs at 88% - 95% through the website.

 ### Manual Testing